astralship/eos/readme.md

 * To refund - send `0 ether` transaction.
 * To view state of the contract - use Etherscan.

 ### Automatic refund at the end

 You don't need to worry about anything, as we witdraw the winning bid, you'll be refunded too.

-Theoretically, starting from `1 wei` there could be plenty of micro increments and plenty of `send` to excute.
+Theoretically, starting from `1 wei` there could be plenty of micro increments and plenty of `transfer` to excute.

 Realistically, even if I pay the gas fees - it won't be that much.